-Alright, Mamas, how do you help your kids sleep through the night?
+How do you manage bedtime & help your child sleep through the night?

 1. Consistency is Key

 “If my boys go to bed at the same time every night they sleep better.”
-Malia from Playdough to Plato
+Malia of Playdough to Plato

 2. Use a Holistic Approach

-“A healthy diet, a good amount of daytime sleep, a consistent daytime and bedtime routine, lots of love and cuddles, and positive sleep associations…” Katherine from Creative Playhouse
+“A healthy diet, a good amount of daytime sleep, a consistent daytime and bedtime routine, lots of love and cuddles, and positive sleep associations…” Katherine of Creative Playhouse

 3. Get in a Routine

-“Let them get older…(OK, that’s not too helpful, lol)” Alissa from Creative with Kids
+“Let them get older…(OK, that’s not too helpful, lol)” Alissa of Bounceback Parenting

 5. Have a Pre-Bed Ritual

-“A proper wind down routine (bath, story, singing, prayer) helps us.”
-Anna from The Imagination Tree
+“A proper wind-down routine (bath, story, singing, prayer) helps us.”
+Anna of The Imagination Tree

 6. Try an Earlier Bedtime

-“If bedtime is a challenge, and your child resists, and stays awake in their room until all hours, try putting them to bed an hour or so EARLIER than you normally would.
-Chances are, they’ve caught a second wind, and are re-energized, but if you put them to bed earlier, when they’re actually tired and ready for it, you may be surprised at how smoothly bedtime goes” Jackie from Happy Hooligans
+“If bedtime is a challenge, and your child resists and stays awake in their room until all hours, try putting them to bed an hour or so earlier than you normally would.
+Chances are, they’ve caught a second wind, and are re-energized, but if you put them to bed earlier when they’re actually tired and ready for it, you may be surprised at how smoothly bedtime goes” Jackie of Happy Hooligans

 7. Encourage More Sleep During the Day

 “I find that if my son gets plenty of sleep during the day he sleeps well at night.”
-Adele from Playful Learners
+Adele of Playful Learners

 8. Or Cut Back on Naps

-“My two oldest didn’t start sleeping through the night until I cut out their naps during the day.
-The pediatrician shook her head at me when I told her at my daughter’s 3 year visit that Priscilla didn’t take naps.
-But Priscilla goes to bed at 7pm without any fits and gets up at 7am happy.
+“My two oldest didn’t sleep through the night until I cut out their naps during the day.
+The pediatrician shook her head at me when I told her at Priscilla’s 3-year visit she didn’t take naps.
+But Priscilla goes to bed at 7 pm without any fits, has no trouble with sleep through the night, and gets up at 7 am happy.
 I must be doing something right!”
-Krissy from B-Inspired Mama
+Krissy of B-Inspired Mama

 9. Try a Reward Chart

-“I recently introduced the reward chart (which you can see here) to my 2.5 year old who was asking for water 2 to 4 times per night.
+“I recently introduced the reward chart (which you can see here) to my 2.5-year-old who was asking for water 2 to 4 times per night.
 She has water by her bed but wanted us to give it to her.
 I told her we are always there for her if she is scared or needs us, but water she needs to get herself.
 She now finally sleeps through!
 Makes such a difference to us all!”
-Maggie from Red Ted Art
+Maggie of Red Ted Art

 10. Watch for Signs of Tiredness